Gray Matter LogoGray Matter Workshop

 • New in 2025 - still maturing

-Java teams using WPILib 2025+ who want comprehensive logging with minimal code.
-Perfect for teams who want the simplicity of DataLogManager with better structure and less manual code.
+Java teams on WPILib 2025+ who want the simplicity of DataLogManager with better structure and less manual code.

 Logging Framework Comparison